VirgilSecurity/virgil-iotkit/integration/qt/README.md

 ## Features
 Virgil IoTKit Qt framework provides you with the following possibilities:
 - **Snap Protocol**.
 The basis of interaction between Virgil IoT devices is the SNAP protocol.
 IoTKit Qt framework provides you with the VSQNetifBase basic class for personal implementations creation and UDP Broadcast implementation.
 - **INFO Client**.
 SNAP protocol gives you the basis for different services building.
-INFO Service allows for active devices broadcast their versions, statistical information etc. INFO Server is the end device, which transmits its state.
+INFO Service allows for active devices to broadcast their versions, statistical information etc. INFO Server is the end device, which transmits its state.
 INFO Client is a device that collects information over a network.
 IoTKit Qt framework provides you with the VSQSnapInfoClient class for INFO Client service operation and the VSQSnapInfoClientQml class for use it directly in QML files.
 - **Sniffer**.
 IoTKit Qt framework provides you with a sniffer for all Virgil IoTKit packets scanning inside of the network.
 - **Simple configuration and initialization of IoTKit Qt framework**.
 IoTKit Qt framework uses the "facade" pattern.
 VSQIoTKitFacade class is an object which consists of all framework entities.
 During the startup it gets full information about the library - which interfaces should be used, which solutions will be used, separate modules settings etc. There is also an unifying umbrella header VSQIoTKit.h with all framework modules except default implementations.
 - **QML Support**.
 All IoTKit Qt framework classes are created to be used in QML project.
 You can build lists with a data model based on INFO Client and Sniffer.
 All future implementations will also support this technology.